John Yudkin: Background

 Yudkin's Pure, White, and Deadly (1972) was written for a lay readership.
 Its intention was to summarise the evidence that the consumption of sugar was leading to a greatly increased incidence of coronary thrombosis; that it was certainly involved in dental caries, probably involved in obesity, diabetes and liver disease, and possibly involved in gout, dyspepsia and some cancers.
 The book drew on studies from Yudkin's own department and other biochemical and epidemiological research in the UK and elsewhere.
 Pure, White and Deadly was extremely successful.
-It appeared as Sweet and Dangerous in the USA, and was translated into Finnish, German, Hungarian, Italian, Japanese and Swedish.
+It appeared as Sweet and Dangerous in the US, and was translated into Finnish, German, Hungarian, Italian, Japanese and Swedish.
 A revised and expanded edition was published in 1986.

 The last paragraph of Chapter 1 begins "I hope that when you have read this book I shall have convinced you that sugar is really dangerous."
 The message was extremely unwelcome to the sugar industry and manufacturers of processed foods.
 These firms employed a number of methods to impede Yudkin's work.
 The final chapter of Pure, White and Deadly lists several examples of attempts to interfere with the funding of his research and to prevent its publication.
 It also refers to the rancorous language and personal smears that Ancel Keys — the American epidemiologist who had proposed that saturated fat was the primary cause of heart disease — employed to dismiss the evidence that sugar was the true culprit.
 Keys wrote, for example: